-University of Kent · PhD Researcher
+University of Kent · Autism researcher, speaker & writer

 "The breakdown isn't located inside the autistic person.
 It's located in the interaction — and it runs both ways."
 Daniel Green · PhD Researcher, University of Kent · #DoubleEmpathyProblem